lamini-ai/rag-easy-runner/README.md

 llm = RetrievalAugmentedRunner()
 llm.load_data("data")
 llm.train()
-response = llm("Who won the case above about dana and wells fargo?")
 ```

 Here's the response:
 ```
+llm("Who won the case above about dana and wells fargo?")

-The court ruled in favor of Dana and Linda Phillabaum, the defendants and appellees, in the foreclosure action brought against them by Wells Fargo.
+>> The court ruled in favor of Dana and Linda Phillabaum, the defendants and appellees, in the foreclosure action brought against them by Wells Fargo.
 ```